Blanca París de Oddone

 Blanca París de Oddone (7 July 1925 – 23 June 2008) was a Uruguayan historian and academic, who published extensively on Uruguayan and South American history.
 She was the winner of a Ford Foundation Fellowship and a Guggenheim Fellowship to further her academic research.

 Early life

 María Blanca París Corcoll was born on 7 July 1925 in Montevideo, Uruguay to Rosa Corcoll and Francisco París, to Catalan parents.
 She began her tertiary studies at the University of Buenos Aires in the philosophy and literature faculty in 1946.
 She continued her education at the University of Chile in 1948 and then transferred that same year to the University of the Republic in Montevideo.
 Finishing her studies in 1951, she completed her thesis research and graduated with a bachelor's degree in history in 1957.
 She went on to further her studies at the University of Buenos Aires in 1960.

+Married to Juan Oddone, they had a son, Gabriel Oddone, an economist.